mmistakes/minimal-mistakes/_posts/2023-04-21-security-in-http4s.md

 toc_label: "In this article"
 ---

+_This article is brought to you by [Herbert Kateu](https://github.com/hkateu), a new contributor.
+He got started after applying for the fresh new Technical Writer position at our new [Job Board](https://jobs.rockthejvm.com/)!_

 ## 1. Introduction

 With the growing number of cyber-attacks ever increasing, there's a growing need for security in the applications we build.